 From 9 to 12 January 2023, an advocacy workshop organised within the framework of the Watigueleya Kêlé project took place in Tambacounda (Senegal).
-This workshop brought together delegates from the three Senegalese villages participating in the project (Bandafassi, Boulacounda, and Wassadou-Dépôt), supervised by the Donkosira team, and the advocacy expert Illia Djadi.
-The objective of the workshop was to strengthen
+This workshop brought together delegates from the three Senegalese villages participating in the project (Bandafassi, Missirah Tabadiang, and Wassadou-Dépôt), supervised by the Donkosira team, and the advocacy expert Illia Djadi.
+The objective of the workshop was to

 “I don’t know if you know the place there, the place called Kuga.
 We used to draw water from there, but now there is no water.
 The old people who used to live here say that people used to draw water from there, but look at today, there’s not even any water.
 It’s amazing.
 Even if you dig, you can’t